-ASCE has long considered sustainability a strategic issue confronting practicing civil engineers.
-Its integration into professional practice is required to address changing environmental, social, and economic conditions ethically and responsibly.
-Although challenging issues such as climate change, urbanization, and the rapid pace of technological advancement create opportunities, they also require serious re-evaluation of current professional practice and standards.
+Challenging issues such as climate change, urbanization, and the rapid pace of technological advancement create opportunities.
+These issues also require serious re-evaluation of current professional practice and standards.
 To address this state of affairs, ASCE has outlined a roadmap to transform the profession.

 While “doing the right project,” engineers must still “do the project right.”
 Clearly, previously reliable standards and protocols no longer suffice.
 Current prescriptive standards may apply in conditions of stationarity.
 However, where nonstationarity (a condition where statistical properties, such as mean or variance, of a data set are not constant over time) is prevalent, we must develop new standards and protocols that are performance-based rather than prescriptive.
 Those standards must address sustainability and resiliency of infrastructure, to ensures communities safety and its ability to recover from natural and manmade disruptions.